Radolumbo/billy/README.md

 Hi, I'm Billy!
 I understand bills using AI 'cause ain't nobody got time to read all that.

+This currently uses the [Congress API](https://api.congress.gov/) to get bill text and the [Gemini API](http://aistudio.google.com/) to answer questions about the bill.

 ## Local Environment Setup

 1. Install VS Code/Cursor extensions: